frezik/castellated/README.md

 which blurs the distinction between hasing and encryption.

 Throughout the documentation for Castellated, we try to use the term "encoded" as a generic way of talking about protecting passwords.
-However, we recommend setting pedantry aside and using "hash", "encrypt", and "encode interchangably for this context.
+This does conflict somewhat with encoding methods that aren't meant for security (like hex or base64), but seems the best optional overall.
+We recommend setting pedantry aside and using "hash", "encrypt", and "encode" interchangably in this context.

 ## The Storage String